Lower Abdominal Pain and Stomach Pain: Causes, Types, & Treatments

 ConstipationA buildup of stool in the colon can cause cramping and pain, especially on the left side.

-Lower Right Side Abdominal Pain
+Lower Right Side Abdominal and Stomach Pain

-The lower right side of the abdomen includes the appendix, right ovary, and fallopian tube in women, and parts of the intestines.
+The lower right side of the abdomen includes the appendix, right ovary and fallopian tube in women, and parts of the intestines.

 Common Causes: